subspace/auto-sdk/README.md

    The tests will detect the local node and farmer and run the tests against them instead of the public testnet.

+## Examples

+This project currently count 2 examples:

+- [NextJS Example](examples/next/) - A simple NextJS application that uses the `Auto-SDK` packages to interact with the Autonomys Network.
+- [NodeJS Example](examples/node/) - A simple NodeJS application that uses the `Auto-SDK` packages to interact with the Autonomys Network.

 ## Workspaces

 This project uses workspaces.
 Packages are located in the `packages` directory.
 Each package can have its own dependencies and build scripts.